santiagogsv/crizit/README.md

 # Invoice and Verification Reports Validation Script

 ## Overview
 This script validates data from a DuckDB database, checking invoices, invoice lines, verification reports, and uploads for discrepancies and missing records.
 It generates detailed markdown reports organized in a structured directory for easy review and sharing.
+[CLICK TO OPEN RESULTS](results/results.md)

 1. Retrieves data from DuckDB using SQL queries and Pandas.
 2. Validates uploads and checks for missing records.